Mangahigh.com // February 2012 – May 2012

 For a while I’d been toying with the idea of moving… something… back and forth along a number by answering sums.
 Early ideas included a Lemmings-style game in which you guided meerkats to their nest and another where you used sheepdogs to herd sheep into a pen, but nothing that quite worked.

 With the pressure on to produce something quickly, I decided to keep it simple and came up the idea of an explorer running left and right along a number line, blasting weed killer to repel the man-eating plants (think Audrey II from Little Shop Of Horrors) slowly descending from the jungle canopy.
 If a plant reached the ground, it gobbled you up with a loud burp.
 One screen, limited assets, basic gameplay – simple.

 I thought the target audience (kids from 9 to 12) would enjoy the tension and the comic horror but it was deemed ‘too dark’, so instead it became a game about candy-crazed kids smashing piñatas.
 While the gameplay was essentially the same (bar a bit of retooling here and there) I felt the new theme was a touch juvenile and lacked ‘edge’, but you can’t win them all.

-But despite those minor misgivings, I still think is Piñata Fever is a great game, thanks in no small part to another sterling effort from the dream team of Jan Rigerl (code), Robin Rossigneux (graphics) and Paul Weir (sound).
+But despite those minor misgivings, I still think is Piñata Fever is a great game, thanks in no small part to another sterling effort from the dream team of Jan Rigerl (code), Rob (graphics) and Paul Weir (sound).